Clover Bottom Mansion: History

 In 1918, A.F.
 Stanford purchased the house.
 Mr. Stanford's second wife, Merle Hutcheson Stanford Davis (1907–2011), moved there in 1927 owned it until she sold it to the state of Tennessee in 1948.
 Mrs. Davis, who lived to be 104, made her final visit to her old home just a few months prior to her death in 2011.
 The house had a number of uses after being acquired by the State, including a brief period as a state trooper outpost.
 It was later converted into housing for faculty for the Tennessee School for the Blind.
 Around 1980 the home was vacated and left empty, beginning an unfortunate period of neglect that lasted about a decade.
 An effort led by Edward Nave and fellow members of the local Association for the Preservation of Tennessee Antiquities helped convince the State to restore it.
 It has been the home of the Tennessee Historical Commission, the State Historic Preservation Office, since October, 1994.
 The property contains several important historic outbuildings, including two former c.
 1858 slave cabins that are among a handful of former slave dwellings remaining in Davidson County.
 There is also an 1850s carriage house that may slightly predate the main house.
 The c.
 1890s transverse crib thoroughbred horse barn is one of the finest 19th-century barns remaining in the area.
 At the initiative of the Tennessee Historical Commission, the historic outbuildings were restored by the State in 2015–16 and interpretive signs were added.
 Over 150 trees of native species were planted, and a walking trail was added.
 The grounds are open to the public during daylight hours.
-Tours of the office (which has no period furnishings or exhibits) are unavailable as of August, 2020.
+Tours of the office (which has no period furnishings or exhibits) are unavailable as of October, 2024.

 Architectural significance

-It was listed on the National Register of Historic Places on April 3, 1975. in 2019, the listing was enlarged and renamed, from Clover Bottom Mansion to Clover Bottom Farm.
+It was listed on the National Register of Historic Places on April 3, 1975. in 2019, the listing was updated by the Tennessee Historical Commission and the boundaries enlarged to include the outbuildings and it was renamed from Clover Bottom Mansion to Clover Bottom Farm.